JeremyNixon/JeremyNixon.github.io/_posts/2018-06-09-systematizing-creativity-models-and-techniques.md

     ---
     <br>

-2. __Abstract and Generalize / Transfer over similar problems & solutions__
+2. __Abstract and Generalize / Analogize - Transfer over similar problems & solutions__
     - Model vs. Technique - see what works in the space, ask why to get a model.
 Generalize from the model to generate more techniques.
     - Metaphor Generation
         - Idea list over metaphors for a given problem / solution / object